marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Artefact/Prompt for ModuleDoc of Magma.Artefact.md

   end

   @doc """
-  Returns the artefact module for the given string.
+  Returns the artefact type module for the given string.

   ## Example